qrvey/partner-portal/docs/embedding/intro.md

 <div style="text-align: justify">

-Qrvey allows to embed any portion of the Qrvey platform into other web or mobile applications.
-For this has available a list of Widgets to allow developers to seamlessly embed Qrvey’s self-service data collection, automation, or analytics to power your applications.
-And also provides a comprehensive REST API that can be accessed via standard HTTP requests and responses (GET, POST, etc.).
+The Qrvey Platform provides a suite of widgets to allow the various features to be seamlessly embedded into web or mobile applications.
+These Widgets include self-service data collection, workflow automation, and business analytics to supercharge your applications.
+The Qrvey Platform also provides a comprehensive REST API that can be accessed via standard HTTP/HTTPS requests and responses (GET, POST, etc.).

 ## Widgets